Phone Farming | How To Work For Growing Healthy

 Compatibility: Ensure that the phones you choose are compatible with the apps or services you plan to use.

-Operating System: Android phones are commonly used for phone farming due to their flexibility and the availability of a wide range of apps.
+Android phones for phone farming for their flexibility & the availability of a wide range of apps.
 Check if the apps you intend to use are available on the chosen operating system.